All Episodes

 Nope.

-Even they acknowledge that Biden had had two phone conversations with foreign leaders in the past 10 days.
+Even they acknowledge that Biden had had two phone conversations with foreign leaders in the past 10 days, very late in the game.

 Boris Johnson and apparently now one with Angela Merkel.

-No public events were scheduled for today, except they they're beginning to realize beginning to dawn on them how dire the situation is that they themselves created.
+No public events were scheduled for today, except they're beginning to realize beginning to dawn on them how dire the situation is that they themselves created.

-Uh, because in spite of what Joe's been saying, well, we didn't see this coming, and General Milley saying we have no idea, 11 days is all it's not about 11 days.
+And let me point out before we get to the presser, we have a read from the Wall Street Journal because in spite of what Joe's been saying, well, we didn't see this coming and General Milley saying we had no idea 11 days is all.

-Sent an internal memo to the Secretary of State Blinken and another top State Department official last month warning of the potential collapse of Kabul soon after the deadline, which is now approaching.
+It's not about 11 days from the State Department, Wall Street Journal reporting about two dozen State Department officials serving at the embassy in Kabul sent an internal memo to the Secretary of State Blinken and another top State Department official last month warning of the potential collapse of Kabul soon after the deadline, which is now approaching.

 Now, the report is damning evidence that things were dire.